Atticus29/population-fragmentation/bugs.md

 # Known Bugs

 ## Unresolved Bugs
+- [ ] the link in instructions.component is not hooked up to the database.
+This means people will have to get the room number from their instructor earlier.
 - [ ] navigating back to inspect population after getting to final question component and clicking I'm ready to answer some final questions doesn't do anything
 - [ ] the form submission warning for classroom number to not have a number barks but doesn't bite/enforce